Merriam Press Author Guidelines

 In such cases, whenever possible, the new publisher will be provided with all of the original computer files that were used to prepare the Merriam Press edition.

-It is preferred that your work be available as a simple text document with as little formatting as possible and sent either as an email attachment or on a CD/DVD or floppy disc.
+It is preferred that your work be available as a simple text document with as little formatting as possible and sent either as an email attachment or on a CD or DVD disk.

 Some authors go so far as to produce the manuscript in a desktop publishing program.
-Such is overkill and actually makes it more difficult for me to produce a book.
-Just a basic word processing text document is all that is needed and preferred.
+Such is counterproductive and will cause problems in creating a book.
+I do not use desktop publishing programs and will not be able to open files created in such programs.
+A basic word processing text document is all that is needed and preferred.

 For photos and other illustrative material, the originals should be supplied, as I prefer to scan the originals so I can better prepare them for the best reproduction for the book.
-These do not have to be sent with the initial manuscript, although photocopies can be sent to determine which ones I feel might be best for the book so you would then only have to send those that will actually be used.
+These do not have to be sent with the initial manuscript, although photocopies or small quick scans should be sent to help me when reviewing the manuscript to determine whether or not I will want to publish the book.
 All originals will be returned after they have been scanned.

 Some of the POD services have been poorly run, producing virtually worthless books that simply are not selling.
 Their production of books is virtually nothing more than taking whatever material the author sends them and just dropping it into a basic template.
 I have seen some POD services literally scan and print typewritten and even handwritten material and call it a "book".
 That is laughable and in some cases borders on criminal in my opinion.

 I do not design materials to win awards.
 Typically, such designs look terrific, but a chore to actually read.
 I design my books first and foremost to be easy to read and then to look good.
-Accomplishing that double requirement was more difficult before switching to an outside POD service as I was limited by the equipment and methods I had available for printing and binding, but most of those limitations are now gone or at least significantly reduced.
+Accomplishing that double requirement was more difficult before switching to an outside POD service as I was limited by the equipment and methods I had available at the time for printing and binding.

-I do not accept every work that comes along, unlike some POD "publishers" that are being severely criticized for publishing literally everything that comes their way, as they make their money from selling the author their services, which often run into thousands of dollars as the number of different services are piled on to accommodate the author's needs.
+I do not accept every work that comes along, unlike some POD "publishers" that are being severely criticized for publishing literally everything that comes their way, as they make their money from selling the author their services, which often run into thousands of dollars.

 To obtain a review sample of the Merriam Press standard contract for original Monographs and Memoirs, send an e-mail with “Sample Contract” in the Subject line.